jasam-sheja/torch-dist/CODE_OF_CONDUCT.md

-# pyfoobar Code of Conduct
+# torch-dist Code of Conduct

 ## Our Pledge